-We start by introducing a procedure specification consisting of a signature and a contract.
+We start by introducing a procedure specification consisting of a signature, i.e. the names and types of parameters, and a contract (pre- and postcondition).
 A standard sorting specification is shown in Figure 4.
 The procedure accepts one parameter, an integer array a with N elements.
 Indexes are 0-based; the index of the first element is 0 and the index of the last element is N - 1.
 The valres keyword indicates that a is a value-result parameter.
-Because a is updated by the sorting routine, but should remain a permutation of the original array, the postcondition relates the old and new values of a by the permutation predicate.
+Because a is updated by the sorting routine, but should remain a permutation of the original array, the postcondition relates the old and new values of a to each other by the permutation predicate.
 We use the convention of appending 0 to the parameter name to refer to the original value of the parameter.
-The sorted predicate says that each element is less than or equal to its successor in the array.
+The sorted predicate simply means that each element is less than or equal to its successor in the array.

-Fig. 4.
-A specification of a sorting procedure
+Figure 4: A specification of a sorting procedure

-A SOCOS integer array is modeled as a function from the interval [0, N) to Int, where N is the size of the array.
-N is assumed to be a positive natural number.
-Access to an array element at index i is defined as function application: a[i] = a.i.
-We then define the predicates sorted and permutation as follows:
+SOCOS (non-empty) integer arrays are modeled as functions from the interval [0, N) to lnt, where N is a positive natural number.
+Array access of element i is defined as function application: a[i] = a.i.
+We can then define the predicates sorted and permutation as follows:

-$$\begin{array}{l} \mathsf{sorted}(a,n) \mathrel{\hat{=}} (\forall i: \mathsf{Int} \bullet 0 < i \land i < n \Rightarrow a[i-1] \leq a[i]) \\ \mathsf{permutation}(a,b) \mathrel{\hat{=}} (\exists f \bullet \mathsf{bijective.} f \land a = b \circ f) \end{array}$$
+sorted $$(a,n) \triangleq (\forall i : \text{Int} \bullet 0 < i \land i < n \Rightarrow a[i-1] \le a[i])$$ permutation $(a,b) \triangleq (\exists f \bullet (bijective. f) \land f.a = b)$

-Some invariants are guaranteed by the system and thus implicit.
-The precondition as given above is empty, however, during verification condition generation the additional assumption a=a0 is added automatically.
-Furthermore, the type invariant for nonempty arrays allows us to assume N>0 in every situation in Sort.
+Some invariants that are guaranteed by the system are implicit.
+The precondition as specified is empty, however, during verification condition generation the additional assumption a = a0 is added automatically.
+Furthermore, the type invariant for nonempty arrays allows us to assume N > 0 in every situation in Sort.

-Given this specification, the next task is to provide an executable program which transforms any state in PRE to a state in POST.
+Given this specification, the next task is to provide an executable program which takes the program state from PRE to POST.